MarcDiethelm/xtc/README.md

 {{inline "css" indent=2}}
 ```

 Note that you can control the indentation with the `indent` attribute.
+The chars used can be changed in the project config.

 If you run the server in **production mode** the minified versions of these assets will be used.